HeZhang33/LLM-Fine-Tuning-Azure/README.md

-# An LLM Fine-Tuning Guide using Azure
+# LLM Fine-Tuning using Azure
 A fine-tuning guide for both OpenAI and Open-Source Large Lauguage Models on Azure.

 ## What